ehjjjj/zft/README.md

 4. `test.txt` - This file has n strings to match.

 To test your code.
-You have to first compile it and then run the following command. <br>
+You have to first compile it and then run one of the following commands. <br>
 ./pe07 test.txt -I // -I To match all strings in test.txt with Integer rule.
 If it is integer, print "Integer".
 Otherwise,print "Not integer".
 Expected output for this command in IntegerTest.txt

 /pe07 test.txt -D // -D To match all strings in test.txt with Double rule.
 If it is double, print "Double".
 Otherwise,print "Not double".
 Expected output for this command in DoubleTest.txt